rajeshreddy-1707/PicZap/README.md

 ### KEY IMPLEMENTATIONS OUTLINES OF THE SYSTEM

-Perpetration is the process that actually yields the smallest- position system rudiments in the system scale ( system breakdown structure).
-System rudiments are made, bought, or reused.
-Product involves the tackle fabrication processes of forming, removing, joining, and finishing, the software consummation processes of rendering and testing, or the functional procedures development processes for drivers' roles.
-However, a manufacturing system which uses the established specialized and operation processes may be needed, If perpetration involves a product process.
+The system scale's smallest-position system rudiments are actually produced by the repetition process ( system breakdown structure).
+System foundations are created, purchased, or recycled.
+Products may include the rendering and testing phases of software, the shaping, removing, connecting, and finishing phases of tackle production, or the functional procedure development phases for driver roles.
+However, if a product process is involved, a production system that employs the existing specialised and operation processes may be required.

 The purpose of the perpetration process is to design and produce (or fabricate) a system element conforming to that element’s design parcels and/ or conditions.
 The element is constructed employing applicable technologies and assiduity practices.
 This process bridges the system description processes and the integration process.

 ### SIGNIFICANT PROJECT OUTCOMES